the-events-calendar/the-events-calendar/readme.txt

 == [TBD] TBD ==

 * Tweak - Add edit links to single venue and organizer pages to improve user experience.
 [ECP-1181]
+* Tweak - Add a CSS class i.e. `tribe-events-othermonth` to past and future month dates in the month view to allow easy targeting similar to what we had in v1.
+[TEC-4034]

 == [5.16.2] 2022-07-06 ==